AuraCodez/Java-Market---Grocery-Store-Management/README.md

 # GroceryStore
 My Object Oriented Program design and implementation of a store in Java.
 Three classes consist of : Employees, Item, GroceryStore

-My project is a program that is catered towards an implementation of some grocery store (But all stores can use this).
-It's useful because it can potentially help store owners keep tracking of the items they may have in stock and calculate the prices and quantity of the items.
+My  project is a software application designed to help grocery store owners and managers keep track of their inventory and pricing.
+It provides useful features such as the ability to add and remove items, update stock levels, and calculate the total price of all goods in the store.
+This can help store owners stay organized and efficiently manage their operations.
+In addition, the program can be easily customized and used by any type of store, not just grocery stores.

 Main Features